qpython-android/qpython/README.md

 Welcome to the QPython project!

-QPython is a Python engine on android.
-It contains some amazing features like Python runtime environment, interpreter, editor, and the QPYI.
-It lets you use Python on android easily.
+QPython is the Python engine for android.
+It contains some amazing features such as Python runtime environment, interpreter, editor and QPYI.
+It makes it easy for you to use Python on Android.

-QPython already has millions of users in the world, it's a opensource project too.
+QPython already has millions of users worldwide and it is also an open source project.

-For different usage scenarios, QPython has two branches, the QPython Ox and 3L.
+For different usage scenarios, QPython has two branches, namely QPython Ox and 3L.

-QPython Ox is mainly for programming learners, it provides more friendly features for beginners.
+QPython Ox is mainly aimed at programming learners, and it provides more friendly features for beginners.
-QPython 3x is mainly for experienced Python users, it can provide some in-depth technical features.
+QPython 3x is mainly for experienced Python users, and it provides some in-depth technical features.

 ## Quick start